Skip to main content

 • {endpoint-name}.{version-number}.{endpoint-visibility}.php

-By following to this naming convention, the endpoint inside the specified route file will automatically become accessible by appending the version number to the URL.
+By following this naming convention, the endpoint inside the specified route file will automatically become accessible by appending the version number to the URL.

 Some Examples: